harisont/harisont.github.io/research.md

 I am one of the core contributors to the [MultiGEC dataset](https://spraakbanken.github.io/multigec-2025/) for text-level Multilingual Grammatical Error Correction.

 ## Events
-- I am the main organizer of the ongoing [MultiGEC-2025 shared task](https://spraakbanken.github.io/multigec-2025/shared_task.html#results) on Multilingual text-level Grammatical Error Correction, whose results will be presented at the [14th NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/nlp4call2025), co-located with the [NoDaLiDa/Baltic-HLT conference](https://www.nodalida-bhlt2025.eu/) in Tallin, Estonia on March 5, 2024
+- I am the main organizer of the [MultiGEC-2025 shared task](https://spraakbanken.github.io/multigec-2025/shared_task.html#results) on Multilingual text-level Grammatical Error Correction, whose results will be presented at the [14th NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/nlp4call2025), co-located with the [NoDaLiDa/Baltic-HLT conference](https://www.nodalida-bhlt2025.eu/) in Tallin, Estonia on March 5, 2024
 - I was one of the organizers of the [2024 workshop of Applications on Universal Dependencies](https://udapp-sltc-2024.github.io/), co-located with the 2024 Swedish Language Technology Conference ([SLTC 2024](https://sltc2024.github.io/)), on November 29, 2024.

 ## Reviewing